ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 where the keys are the variable's name and the values are the full variable contents including any formatting parameters.
 For dates using ``format="%Y %m %d"``, only the formatting string is assigned to the array value.
-The Template class also provides a function, :meth:`TMPL::swap_var_single`, for performing the find and replace, making sure that the variable is replaced correctly in the template. ::
+The Template class also provides a method, :meth:`TMPL::swap_var_single`, for performing the find and replace, making sure that the variable is replaced correctly in the template. ::